Roxanne (film): Plot

-Roxanne goes out of town for a week, and leaves her hotel address with C.D. so Chris can write.
-Instead of telling Chris, C D. writes her three times a day, each letter more incredible than the last.
-As he is writing a new letter to her in Dixie's, he is told Chris is on his way to see Roxanne as she returned early, so he leaves the letter behind to find Chris.
-C.D., at Roxanne's and after a game of ding dong ditch, warns Chris she may mention letters he supposedly wrote.
-She tries to get Chris to be the man in the letters, revealing his looks are only secondary for her.
-Feeling ill, knowing his looks are all he has, he runs out, leaving her confused.
-Dixie puts the last letter under Roxanne's door with a note revealing C.D. as the author.
-After reading it, Roxanne calls him over.
+Roxanne goes out of town for a week and leaves her hotel address with C.D. so Chris can write to her.
+Instead of telling Chris, C D. writes her three times a day, each letter more impactfully romantic than the last.
+Meanwhile, Chris and local bartender Sandy begin flirting.
+While writing a new letter, C.D.'s god sister and close friend Dixie encourages him to tell Roxanne he loves her.
+Upon learning that Roxanne has returned early, C.D. rushes to warn Chris that she may mention the letters, leaving behind his new letter which Dixie reads.
+Roxanne tries to get Chris to be the man in the letters, revealing his looks are only secondary for her.
+Feeling ill, and believing his looks are all he has, he runs out, leaving her confused.
+Chris leaves town with Sandy for Tahoe, writing Roxanne a breakup letter.